garth-c/regression/README.md

 # feature selection

-For the preliminry feature selection proces, I will use the Boruta library.
+For the preliminary feature selection proces, I will use the Boruta library.

 ```
 #load the needed libs